sfigg/commercialization-public/design/component-guidelines/universal-serial-bus--usb-.md

 -   [Universal drivers](https://msdn.microsoft.com/library/windows/hardware/dn941241.aspx) can be built for USB peripherals that run on all Windows 10 Devices, from Internet-of-Things (IOT) to servers.

-Partners are recommended to test these new features by using the [Hardware Lab Kit](https://msdn.microsoft.com/library/windows/hardware/dn930814.aspx) and to visit the [USB Core Team blog](http://blogs.msdn.com/b/usbcoreblog/) for updated info about features and HLK tests, including these posts related to Windows 10:
+Partners are recommended to test these  features by using the [Hardware Lab Kit](https://msdn.microsoft.com/library/windows/hardware/dn930814.aspx) and to visit the [USB Core Team blog](http://blogs.msdn.com/b/usbcoreblog/) for updated info about features and HLK tests, including these posts related to Windows 10:

 -   [USB tests in the Windows 10 Hardware Lab Kit (HLK)](http://blogs.msdn.com/b/usbcoreblog/archive/2015/05/15/usb-tests-in-the-windows-10-hardware-lab-kit-hlk.aspx)